 Publish an on-premises app for remote access

 If you're testing out Application Proxy for the first time, choose an application that's set up for password-based authentication.
 Application Proxy supports other types of authentication, but password-based apps are the easiest to get up and running quickly.

 - Sign in as an administrator in the Azure portal.

 Select Azure Active Directory > Enterprise applications > New application.

 Provide the following information about your application:

 Name: The name of the application that will appear on the access panel and in the Azure portal.

-Internal URL: The address that the Application Proxy Connector uses to access the application from inside your private network.
+Internal URL: The URL that you use to access the application from inside your private network.
 You can provide a specific path on the backend server to publish, while the rest of the server is unpublished.
 In this way, you can publish different sites on the same server as different apps, and give each one its own name and access rules.

 External URL: The address your users will go to in order to access the app from outside your network.
 If you don't want to use the default Application Proxy domain, read about custom domains in Azure AD Application Proxy.